bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

   - mapiUrlURL: Used for submitting transactions.
 Example: "http://localhost:5000/".
   - rearrangeNodes: Delete local node (from bitcoindConfig) on mAPI (if exists) and add it again if set to true, otherwise user has to take care for it by himself.
   - addFeeQuotesFromJsonFile: Add feeQuotes from file (optional).
-  - bitcoindHost: Use if local node (from bitcoindConfig) is unreachable from mAPI (override default "127.0.0.1").
+  - nodeHost: Use if local node (the one from the bitcoindConfig) is unreachable from mAPI (override default "127.0.0.1").
-  - bitcoindZmqEndpointIp: Use when you need to override local node's default zmqEndpointIp.
+  - nodeZMQNotificationsEndpoint: Use when you need to override local node's default zmqEndpoint.
   - callback: Specify, if you want to trigger callbacks
     - url: Url that will process double spend and merkle proof notifications.
 When present, transactions will be submitted with MerkleProof and DsCheck set to true.
 Example: "http://localhost:2000/callbacks".
     - addRandomNumberToHost: When specified, a random number between 1 and  AddRandomNumberToHost will be appended to host name specified in Url when submitting each batch of transactions.
 This is useful for testing callbacks toward different hosts.